Tax filing season is in full swing.

-In this post, we’ll go through the basics of checking in with your portfolio, and some key information to know when reporting your investment income.
+This article will go through the basics of reviewing your portfolio, and some key information to know when reporting your investment income.

 How to Check Your Portfolio

 Regular account statements from investment firms, and from the companies you’re investing in, will provide you with information on how your investments are doing.

 Request Investment Account Statements

 You can get information on how your portfolio is performing by checking your investment account statements.
 If you’re working with a registered investment advisor, their firm must provide you with account statements at least every three months (or every month if you request them).
 The firm must also provide you with an annual investment performance report.
 Click here to see a sample report.